 |80 (Eighty)||八十 (はちじゅう): Hachi Jyuu|

 |100 (Hundred)||百 (ひゃく): Hyaku|

-Next, for the three-digit number, we can use a similar concept as well as above.
-Since a hundred in Japanese is 百 (ひゃく) Hyaku, then we can add hyaku after the first digit number.
-Please see the following table.
+Next, we can use a similar concept as above for the three-digit number.
+Since a hundred in Japanese is 百 (ひゃく) Hyaku, we can add Hyaku after the first digit number.
+Please refer to the following table:

 |List of Number||Japanese|

 |300 (Three hundred)||三百 (さんびゃく): San byaku *exception|

 |1000 (One Thousand)||一千円 or 千円 (いっせんえん or せんえん): Issen en or Sen en|